 But there’s lots to consider when making the decision to have a rhinoplasty that can lead to delays in potential patients booking a no-obligation consultation.
 This can cause a continued sense of unhappiness about a patient’s appearance – sometimes for months – often for years.

 One of the biggest stumbling blocks is rhinoplasty cost.
-As well as the surgery itself, patients should be prepared to pay for extra fees including anaesthesia and hospital charges.
+As well as the surgery itself, patients should be prepared to pay for extra fees including anesthesia and hospital charges.
 Typically, the average total cost of a rhinoplasty procedure ranges from about $12,000 to $18,000.

 But the ASPS statistics lead us to believe that rhinoplasty isn’t just for the rich and famous.
 It’s reported that demand for cosmetic surgery continues to rise even against a backdrop of economic recession and research from the Foundation for Economic Education claims that procedures are getting cheaper.
 This means that having a nose job is becoming more affordable for average income earners.

 So, if you’re someone who would like a nose job, how can you pay for it?
 Getting the funds together is a matter of personal choice and depends on your circumstances, but if you plan well and budget sensibly, there are several ways to bring a rhinoplasty within your financial reach.